Sergey Nivens - Fotolia

 "HR leadership has an important responsibility to protect the security, integrity and privacy of sensitive personal data related to employees, job candidates and contractors and to comply with increasing regulation of data privacy, domestically and abroad," Hamerman said.

 To satisfy that responsibility, however, HR organizations must put better controls in place if they want to avoid becoming the next Sony.
+Incorporating a data protection officer as part of a data security strategy, for example, is one such way to protect employees and employers from potential data breach issues.

 Said Bischoff: "We need to make sure we know who has access to this data and how we're governing that access."